OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-15.md

 ## 1 Chronicles 15:26

-And because God was helping the Levites who were carrying the ark of the covenant of the Lord,
+And because God was aiding the Levites who were carrying the ark of the covenant of the Lord,

-> they sacrificed seven bulls and seven rams.
+> they offered seven bulls and seven rams.

 ---

 ## 1 Chronicles 15:27

-Now David was clothed with a robe of fine linen with all the Levites
+Now David was dressed in a robe of fine linen along with all the Levites
 who were carrying the ark, and the singers and Chenaniah the leader of the singing with the singers.

 > David also wore a linen ephod.